 - Where do queer people fit into this world?
 I was also really disappointed that we’re presented with a novel that is labeled as a feminist fantasy that…doesn’t include any queer people anywhere, nor any clues on how they fit into this world?
 Like, c’mon loves, seriously?

 Obviously, this was a mixed book for me!
-I really enjoyed the vibes and seeing women grow into power and fight back against oppressive systems, but the negative fat representation and lack of diversity in other ways–not to mention reading a book that is on-the-page oppressive towards women–challenged any attempts to fall completely in love with it.
-However, I did enjoy it enough (and was floored enough by the ending) to want to continue reading this series!
+I really enjoyed the vibes and seeing women grow into power and fight back against oppressive systems.
+But, the negative fat representation and lack of diversity in other ways–not to mention reading a book that is on-the-page oppressive towards women–challenged any attempts to fall completely in love with it.
+Will I continue the series?
+Initially, I thought so, but as time as passed, I find my interest waning.

 Patreon | Newsletter | Editorial Services | Twitter | Instagram | Kofi

 Guh, it’s so annoying when authors use things someone is born as to show that they’re “evil” like their weight, queerness, etc. and not their actions.
 Still, this book sounds really interesting!